-The oven is provided with an intake vent and an exhaust vent that may be opened or closed using dampener slides located on the vents.
-The dampeners are intended to be opened after the heat treatment or bake out phases of an application are complete.
-Opening the dampener vents during the treatment or bake out may speed the rate of material drying, depending on the nature of the sample material, outgassed byproducts, and ambient conditions.
-However, running the oven with the dampeners open introduces a significant flow of cool air into the chamber while allowing heated air to escape.
-This will impact the temperature uniformity and stability of the chamber, and lower the operational temperature ceiling.
+The oven is provided with an intake vent and an exhaust vent.
+These may be opened or closed using dampener slides located on the vents.
+The vents are intended to be opened after the heat treatment or bake out phase of an application is complete.
+Opening the dampener vents during an application may speed the rate of material drying, depending on the nature of the sample material, outgassed byproducts, and ambient conditions.
+However, running the oven with the vents open introduces a significant flow of cool air into the chamber while allowing heated air to exit.
+This impacts the temperature uniformity and stability of the chamber and lowers the chamber temperature.